Generic Dijkstra: Introduction

 The continuity constraint follows from the characteristics of the modeled network.
 For instance, in optical networks, a unit is a wavelength or a frequency unit, which has to be used along the path in order to take advantage of the wavelength-division multiplexing.
 In networks capable of advance resource reservation, a unit is a time slot, which has to be used along the path in order to schedule transmission at a given time along the edges used.

-The resource contiguity constraint requires that the units of a path be contiguous.
-Contiguous units can be modeled by a half-closed integer interval.
+The resource contiguity constraint requires that the units of a connection be contiguous.
+We model contiguous units by a half-closed integer interval.
 For example, the units of interval $[0, 3)$ are contiguous, and the units of set $\{0, 2\}$ are not.

 The contiguity constraint also follows from the characteristics of the modeled network.
-For instance, in the elastic optical networks, the unit contiguity constraint follows from the physical and economical limitations of optical networks, where the frequency units of a connection should occupy a single frequency band.
-In networks capable of advance resource reservation, the (time slot) contiguity constraint follows from the assumption that the connection should last unintermitted.
+For instance, in the elastic optical networks, the resource contiguity constraint follows from the physical and economical limitations of optical networks, where the frequency units of a connection should occupy a single frequency band.
+In networks capable of advance resource reservation, the (time slot) contiguity constraint follows from the assumption that a connection should last unintermitted.

-The generic Dijkstra algorithm \cite{10.1364/JOCN.11.000568} finds shortest paths that meet the unit continuity and contiguity constraints.
+The generic Dijkstra algorithm \cite{10.1364/JOCN.11.000568} finds efficiently shortest paths that meet the resource continuity and contiguity constraints.
+Both the standard and generic Dijkstra algorithms are \emph{comparison algorithms}, i.e., they compare labels based on their ordering.
 The generic Dijkstra algorithm is a generalization of the standard Dijkstra algorithm: while the standard Dijkstra requires the ordering (of the cost labels) to be total, the generic Dijkstra relaxes this requirement and allows for a partial ordering.

-Our novel contribution is the generalization of the Bellman's principle of optimality, the proof of correctness of the generic Dijkstra algorithm, and a correction to a minor shortcoming of the algorithm.
-We also argue that the problem is tractable by proposing the worst-case analysis of the search space.
+Our novel contribution is the generalization of the greedy approach and the Bellman principle of optimality to partial orderings, the proof of correctness of the generic Dijkstra algorithm, and a correction to a minor shortcoming of the algorithm.
+By proposing the worst-case analysis of the search space, we argue that the stated problem is tractable, a crucial conclusion not only from a theoretical perspective, but from a practical one as well: for network operations and management with the ever increasing performanance requirements.